What you need to know

 Council maintains registers of information to help us stay transparent and accountable.

-Our Travel register sets out interstate and international travel undertaken by Councillors and members of Council staff.
+Our travel register sets out interstate and international travel undertaken by Councillors and members of Council staff.
 Staff travel is approved by a department manager, director or the Chief Executive Officer.
 Councillor travel is approved at an Ordinary Meeting of Council.
 We also have a register of the annual salaries received by Council's Senior Officers.
 This is updated on 30 June and 31 December of each year.

 The Councillor Gift Register records all declarations of Council-related gifts, benefits and hospitality received and kept by a Councillor since 1 November 2016.
-Council also maintains a register of Conflict of Interest declared by Councillors.
+Council also maintains a register of Conflicts of Interest declared by Councillors.
 We also maintain a register of Political Party Memberships held by Councillors, whether past or current.

 Candidates for Council elections are required to submit an election campaign donation return to the Chief Executive Officer within 40 days after the Election Day.
 You can view the Register of Campaign Donations from the most recent Council election, which was in 2016.